bodylabs/baiji-serialization/README.md

 License
 -------

-The project is licensed under the two-clause BSD license.
+The project is licensed under the Apache license, version 2.0.